Georgiana Houghton: Biography

-Houghton was born in 1814 in Spain, in Las Palmas de Gran Canaria, but later moved to London.
+Houghton was born in 1814 in Las Palmas, on Spain's Canary Islands, but later moved to London.
 She produced her first abstract works, then referred to as 'spirit' drawings, in 1859 at private séances.
 She exhibited a collection of abstract watercolour drawings to the public at an exhibition at the New British Gallery in Bond Street, London in 1871.

 Houghton became associated with the spirit photographer Frederick Hudson to sell reproductions of his photographs.

 In 1882, Houghton published Chronicles of the Photographs of Spiritual Beings and Phenomena Invisible to the Material Eye.
 The book included alleged spirit photographs from Hudson and other photographers featuring mediums such as Agnes Guppy-Volckman, Stainton Moses and spiritualists Alfred Russel Wallace and William Howitt.
 The photographs in the book were criticized by magic historian Albert A. Hopkins.
 He noted that the photographs looked dubious and that such images could be produced by fraudulent methods.

-Houghton died in March 1884 and was buried on the western side of Highgate Cemetery.

-Her grave (no.12610) was in the Cemetery register, but its exact whereabouts was unknown until it was found in July 2023.
+Houghton lived most of her adult life with her parents in Kentish Town in north London, where her siblings and their families also made their homes, and which was still a small village on the edge of the city in the mid-19th century.
+After her father's death she moved to Paddington in west London, where she died in March 1884 and she was buried along with other family members on the western side of Highgate Cemetery.
+Her grave (no.12610) was recorded in the Cemetery register, but its exact whereabouts was unknown until it was found in July 2023.